Routes to turbulence in Taylor-Couette flow: Conclusion

+Starting with Taylor's groundbreaking work, \TCF has become the archetype to study hydrodynamic stability, bifurcations, pattern formation, transition to turbulence and highly turbulent wall-bounded flows.
+More generally, the development of the dynamical systems framework to study dissipative systems has been greatly inspired and influenced by experimental observations of this very system.
+The detailed bifurcation mechanisms and features of the flow patterns depend sensitively on the four dimensionless control parameters of the problem (\Rei, \Reo, \rratio, \aspratio) and on the axial boundary conditions.
+As a consequence, the dynamical richness of TCF has no limits and in this review we have only summarised briefly some of the main traits.
 Despite qualitative differences in the instabilities and flow patterns preceding turbulence, the transition to turbulence falls into one of two main categories, which we termed supercritical and subcritical.
 The first one is characterised by a sequence of bifurcations eventually leading to temporally chaotic dynamics.
 The ensuing flow patterns fill the whole apparatus and sequentially lose spatial symmetry and coherence.
 These bifurcations were studied experimentally, numerically and theoretically in great detail in the last century.
 The catastrophic, subcritical route to turbulence was also studied and characterised experimentally back then, but it is only in the last two decades that an understanding of the underlying mechanisms has emerged.
-This has been possible thanks to statistically resolved spatio-temporal characterisations of very large systems up to extremely long times.
-The two key physical mechanisms underlying the directed-percolation transition to sustained turbulence in linearly stable \TCF are turbulence decay and proliferation.
+This has been possible thanks to statistically resolved spatio-temporal characterisations of very large systems up to extremely long observation times.
+The two key physical mechanisms underlying the directed-percolation transition to sustained turbulence in linearly stable TCF are turbulence decay and proliferation.
 Both are stochastic processes.
 In the counter-rotating regime, things become even more complicated as the linearly unstable layer close to the inner cylinder interacts with the linearly stable (but nonlinearly unstable) one close to the outer cylinder.
 This results in a mixture of the two transition routes and is a topic that deserves more attention.
-It is not only relevant to \TCF, but also to \eg curved pipes~\cite{canton2020critical}.
+It is not only relevant to \TCF, but also to, \eg, curved pipes~\cite{canton2020critical}.
+A third, perhaps even more intriguing case is the absence of turbulence and hence of a route to \mod{it in the quasi-Keplerian regime.
+Here, }the weight of the experimental evidence suggests that CCF is nonlinearly stable up to at least $\ReS=\orderof{e6}$.
+Whether transition occurs at even higher Reynolds numbers remains an outstanding question.
+The exponential stabilisation of CCF with increasing \ROmega in the cyclonic regime revealed in this review cannot be extrapolated to the anti-cyclonic regime, but highlights the efficiency of the Coriolis force in undermining the regeneration mechanisms of wall-bounded turbulent flows.